kapteyn-astro/kapteyn/SPHINX/tabarraytutorial.rst

 which makes this function very powerful.

-It is common practice to start an Ascii data file with some comments.
+It is common practice to start text data file with some comments.
-Next code shows how to write a date and the name of the author in a new file with function :func:`tabarray.writeColumns`.
+The next code shows how to write a date and the name of the author in a new file with function :func:`tabarray.writeColumns`.
 The comments parameter is a list with strings.
-Each string is written on a new line at the start of the Ascii file.
+Each string is written on a new line at the start of the text file.

 >>> when = datetime.datetime.now().strftime("Created at: %A (%a) %d/%m/%Y")
 >>> author = 'Created by: Kapteyn'